FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

   [12/12] include_app [y/n] (y): n
 ```

-There you go - you just created a minimal NOMAD plugin:

-!!! note
+!!! info
     In the above prompt, we pressed `y` for schema_package, this creates a python package

-with a plugin entry point for a schema package.
+There you go - you just created a minimal NOMAD plugin with a plugin entry point for a schema package.
 ```no-highlight
 nomad-sintering/
 ├── LICENSE